golang/vscode-go/docs/settings.md

 Flags to pass to `go tool vet` (e.g. ["-all", "-shadow"])
 ### `go.vetOnSave`

 Vets code on file save using 'go tool vet'.
-Not applicable when using the language server's diagnostics is used.
+Not applicable when using the language server's diagnostics.
 See 'go.languageServerExperimentalFeatures.diagnostics' setting.<br/>
 Allowed Options: `package`, `workspace`, `off`

 Default: `"package"`